Join the climate justice year of learning

 Turning The Tide (TTT) is a Quaker programme that supports groups to bring about imaginative, nonviolent action for positive social change.
 They do this by providing facilitation, training and ongoing accompaniment and support.

 For over 25 years Turning the Tide have worked with UK-based anti-nuclear campaigners, co-housing projects, anti-fracking networks, and many more.
 They have also worked extensively with peace and social justice activists in East Africa.

 Read more about our work in East Africa.

 TTT believe that nonviolence is the most powerful tool for achieving transformative social change.
 They draw inspiration from ordinary people who respond to injustice and divisions in creative and compassionate ways, as well as campaigners like George Lakey and Martin Luther King.

-These include printable tools and tips that have been designed to aide you in running your own social action training sessions.
+Turning the Tide also publish free and printable tools and tips designed to aide you in running your own social action training sessions.

 Turning The Tide

 020 7663 1061